 10.10.10.9:25565

-Commands to create Session 1 and load the first Java Minecraft Server
+Commands to create the session java-neoforge-mod and load the first Java Minecraft Server

 sudo ./run.sh